TheCyberLocal/Blind75-Docs/blind75-collection/1d-dynamic-programming/decode-ways/problem.md

 -   **Time Complexity**: `O(n)`
 -   **Space Complexity**: `O(n)`
--   **Description**: This approach uses dynamic programming to keep track of the number of ways to decode the string up to each character.
-The key observation is that a valid decoding can be formed by considering either the last single digit or the last two digits as a letter if they form a valid character mapping.
+-   **Description**: This approach leverages dynamic programming to track the number of ways the string can be decoded up to each character.
+The fundamental idea is that each character in the string can potentially be decoded as a single digit or, when combined with the previous character, as a two-digit number, provided they form valid mappings to letters.
+By maintaining an array where each element represents the number of decoding ways up to that index, we can systematically explore all valid decoding possibilities.
+The solution involves examining each character, considering it individually and as part of a pair, and updating the array based on these possibilities.
 -   **Algorithm**:

     1. Define `n` as `len(s)`.